-STRATEGY DESCRIPTION DELIVERABLES GOALS A. Catalog and Share Cost-Sharing Opportunities We will continue building a grants and cost-share database for use as an aid for potential project applicants.
-We will issue four reports (one per quarter) to showcase these resources found.
+STRATEGY DESCRIPTION DELIVERABLES GOALS A. Catalog and Share Cost-Sharing Opportunities We will continue building a grants and cost-share database to support cost-sharing among funded projects who have some un We will issue four reports (one per quarter) to showcase these resources found.
 4 updates to cost-sharing database (submitted with Watershed Coordinators' Quarterly Reports) Identification of cost-sharing opportunities for funded SCWP projects in the Infrastructure Program that have unmet funding needs B. Provide Ongoing Community Outreach Guidance Coordinators will attend District meetings for projects in the TRP program and provide community outreach guidance to them.
 Additionally, we envision creating sustained relationships with funded project teams, providing ongoing feedback and recommendations as to how they can better encompass community priorities and help achieve the goals of the SCWP, on an as needed basis.
 Assumes approximately 2 meetings attended per month to provide feedback/guidance on community engagement elements of project plans